 Rabeya Shikdar Orpa is a master’s student of Environment Science at Thompson Rivers University, and also works with the Grassland Conservation Council of BC as an outreach and stewardship consultant.
 Her research focuses on greenhouse experiments with thirteen different native plant communities, testing potential amendments and fertilizer to improve the re-establishment of native plants on mine overburden and tailings (post-mine landscapes).
 Her work is specifically aimed at improving restoration of native plant communities at the Highland Valley Copper mine near Logan Lake, but is relevant to habitat restoration across B.C.

-Jay Ackerley is renowned in Kamloops and beyond as a promoter of gardening with indigenous species.
+Jay Akerley is renowned in Kamloops and beyond as a promoter of gardening with indigenous species.
+Trained at the Pacific Horticulture College in Victoria, he has extensive experience in designing and building rock gardens in many different settings.
+He has a particular interest in gardening with Southern Interior species.
 Native plant species attract many interesting insects and hummingbirds.
-This timely talk will give you expert advice on the species and methods to bring local nature into your garden.
+This presentation will give you expert advice on the species and methods to bring local nature into your garden.
+Jay will discuss the cultivation of native plants from seed collection through their life cycle.
 Just in time for spring gardening.
+Jay is a regular featured speaker for the North American Rock Garden Society and its chapters, as well as a former President of the Alpine Garden Club of British Columbia.

 The spring migration of Sandhill Cranes across the Douglas Lake Plateau is one of the most amazing wildlife spectacles in B.C.
 Recent research by our club shows that over 20,000 cranes pass by each spring, stopping over to rest and feed in the wetlands and hayfields of the plateau near Merritt.
 We will not be doing daily surveys for cranes in 2026 but will be running several club outings (for paid-up members only).
 Members – watch your emails for details.